-Although ankle sprains are common, they aren’t always minor injuries.
-If you need your ankle injury looked at, contact Dr. Richard Silverstein from Union Foot Care.
+Ankle sprains are common but need immediate attention.
+If you need your feet checked, contact Dr. Richard Silverstein from Union Foot Care.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 How Does an Ankle Sprain Occur?